“An Invitation To A Better Sound” ™

 Here at 10mfan saxophone mouthpieces we are truly focussed on making a difference in mouthpiece design.
 No gimmicky designs, no snake oil salesmen, no paid endorsers, and no BS.

 I am very proud that 10mfan saxophone mouthpieces are enjoyed by so many players of all different abilities, from heavyweights, all the way to players who play simply for fun.
 No one is paid to do so!

 How the 10MFAN saxophone mouthpieces are made:

 My saxophone mouthpieces are original proprietary design saxophone mouthpieces, and the designs are saved to the computer, then the pieces are milled on a state of the art 5-axis vertical mill.
 Each mouthpiece is then hand finished, balanced, and voiced one at a time.
 The hard rubber saxophone mouthpieces are made from the absolute finest pure German bar stock hard rubber.
 My orange Ultem pieces are made from Ultem bar stock and also hand finished.
 Each saxophone mouthpiece design was prototyped until I finally nailed what I wanted.
-A huge thank you to Macsax for doing phenomenal work on my mouthpiece line.
+A huge thank you to Mike Crouch for the ultimate support with my mouthpiece line.
 Our engineer Jeff Gjertsen is one of the top engineers anywhere, and is an absolute pleasure to work with.